.jpg)

 -

-Activity Coaching: I guide you on how to adjust your daily activities to prevent further nerve irritation.
+Activity Coaching - I guide you on how to adjust your daily activities and movement patterns to reduce irritation and prevent symptoms from returning.

 FAQs About Sciatica